Under the Northern Sky: Recording

 The album contains two instrumental songs: "Snowfalls" and "Metsäkukkia."
 The first is calm song that is characterized by folky clean guitar playing that creates a wintry atmosphere.
 "Metsäkukkia" is a speeded up melodic death metal adaptation of the traditional Finnish folk song.
 "Painthings" is about an artist's misery.
 "The Cold Northwind" was released on Little Rose Productions' compilation album titled The Metal Rose Collection.

-Under the Northern Sky received a positive reception among fans and critics, although it remained rather unknown for years because Little Rose Productions did no t have enough resources to promote the album widely.
+Under the Northern Sky received a positive reception among fans and critics, although it remained rather unknown for years because Little Rose Productions did not have enough resources to promote the album widely.
 Under the Northern Sky was the band's last release on that label.